 STEP 12

 You won’t have to repeat each step over and over again.
 Just pick the steps that you think you could have performed better in.
-You will also become much more proficient in this procedure after a few videos and will be able to optimise a few steps as you proceed.
+You will also become much more proficient in this procedure after a few videos and will be able to optimize a few steps as you proceed.
 Don’t change the order though.
 Order matters a lot here.

-you have mastered this approach after a week or two you will feel the difference in your German learning and can’t imagine anymore how you could have worked any other way.
+Once you have mastered this approach after a week or two, you will feel the difference in your German learning and can’t imagine anymore how you could have worked any other way.
+They are working on a major improvement of their platform at the moment and I had the honor of peaking into one new exciting feature that will help you immensely with your listening and writing skills.
+So stay tuned.

-If you want to try Yabla you can use this link and support me and my work as I will get a provision from them if you subscribe via this link.
-It does not cost you anything more but I can create the next app and online course faster or maybe even the long waited for B2 German grammar course.
-There is much more behind smarterGerman than the naked eye can see but this is not the place for philosophy.
-Thank you for your time and for making a difference in this world.
+If you want to try Yabla, you can use this link and support me and my work as I will get a provision from them if you subscribe via this link.
+It does not cost you anything more but I can create the next app and online course faster or maybe even the long awaited B2 German grammar course.

 You can try a limited part of Yabla for free or simply invest ~10 USD in your first month.
 I promise you if you work according to my instructions above you’ll get a lot out of it.